 ➤ What about verified adversarial robustness? π€

-We specifically focus on defenses which improve
+We mostly focus on defenses which improve

 empirical robustness, given the lack of clarity regarding